KunkaiLin1205/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

     - `aws_msk.broker_addr`: MSK Broker address in case of AWS_MSK_IAM mechanism
     - `oauthbearer`: OAuth Bearer token configuration (Required for OAUTHBEARER mechanism)
       - `token_provider`: Token provider type.
 Supported values:
-        - `gke_workload_identity`: Use GKE Workload Identity to fetch tokens from GKE metadata server.
+        - `gcp_metadata`: Use GCP metadata server to fetch tokens.
+This supports GKE Workload Identity, GCE, and other GCP environments.
 When using GKE Workload Identity, ensure your Kubernetes Service Account (KSA) is bound to a GCP Service Account (SA).
 The token will be automatically fetched from the metadata server using the bound service account.
 No additional configuration needed.
+        - `gke_workload_identity`: Alias for `gcp_metadata` for backward compatibility.
+Use GKE Workload Identity to fetch tokens from GKE metadata server.
+When using GKE Workload Identity, ensure your Kubernetes Service Account (KSA) is bound to a GCP Service Account (SA).
+The token will be automatically fetched from the metadata server using the bound service account.
+No additional configuration needed.
         - `static`: Use a static token provided in the `token` field
       - `token`: Static OAuth bearer token (required when `token_provider` is `static`)
-      - `service_account_email`: GCP service account email for GKE Workload Identity (optional, only needed if you want to use a specific service account instead of the default one bound to the KSA)
+      - `service_account_email`: GCP service account email (optional, currently not used, reserved for future use)
       - `scope`: OAuth scope to request (optional, defaults to `https://www.googleapis.com/auth/cloud-platform`)
   - `tls`
     - `ca_file`: path to the CA cert.
 For a client this verifies the server certificate.
 Should